 For further guidance, contact your benefits administrator or consult IRS Publication 969.

-If you’re fortunate enough to have an HRA and HSA, then you’re able to combine the best of both financial tools:
+If you’re lucky enough to have an HRA and HSA, you can combine the best of two financial tools:

-Healthcare is expensive.
-Having an HRA and HSA can reduce many of the cost burdens, while offering opportunities to build up your retirement savings.
+An HRA and HSA can reduce many cost burdens while offering opportunities to build up your retirement savings.
 Talk to your company’s HR department for more information.